Information

 Principles of Cooperation with Academia

 For research projects with universities or research institutes we fund the direct costs of research.
-Depending on the nature of the organization, we may also fund additional costs like overheads in low percentage range.
-These costs must directly support the activity funded by the grant.
+Depending on the nature of the organization, we may also fund overhead costs of up to 25% of the total direct costs.